seanofarrell/newbeginnings/README.md

 My second change through command line using vi.

-I conitue to practice what I have taught myself so I can better my understanding.
+I continue to practice what I have taught myself so I can better my understanding.